Districts, Schools and Educators

 As of January 18, 2021, every elementary school across the state may choose to operate an in-person learning model as long as they follow the guidelines listed above to keep communities healthy.

-As of February 22, 2021, every elementary school across the state may choose to operate an in-person learning model as long as they follow the guidelines listed above to keep communities healthy.
+As of February 22, 2021, every middle and high school across the state may choose to operate an in-person learning model as long as they follow the guidelines listed above to keep communities healthy.

 All public schools must continue to provide an option for distance learning to students who chose to continue to learn away from their classrooms due to the pandemic through the 2020-21 school year.